vivian-xiong-107/PHP2550_project3/README.md

 ## Dataset

-The `NHANES` (National Health and Nutrition Examination Survey) package, offers a comprehensive collection of data pertaining to blood pressure measurements.
+The `NHANES` package, offers a comprehensive collection of data pertaining to blood pressure measurements.
 This dataset is instrumental in understanding various health aspects related to blood pressure across a diverse population.
 It encompasses a wide range of variables, including systolic and diastolic blood pressure readings, which are crucial for medical research and public health analysis.
 The data, derived from a nationally representative sample, provides insights into the prevalence and distribution of blood pressure-related health conditions in the U.S. population.
 The NHANES survey's rigorous methodology ensures the reliability and accuracy of dataset, making it a valuable resource for epidemiologists, public health officials, and researchers in related fields.